Skip to main content

 Why Coupon Promotions Still Work

 Sceptics sometimes argue that coupons are a race to the bottom, a tool for brands with nothing better to offer.
 The data tells a different story.
-According to research by Statista, over 90% of consumers report using coupons at some point, and digital coupon redemptions have grown consistently year on year as smartphone penetration has increased.
+According to Statista, approximately 90 percent of US consumers have used a coupon before, and coupon culture is at least as embedded on this side of the Atlantic: high-street stalwarts from Tesco Clubcard to Boots' Advantage Card now push personalised digital coupons straight to a customer's app based on their own purchase history, and digital formats consistently outperform print on redemption.

 Coupons work because they change the risk calculation for a consumer.
 A shopper on the fence about trying a new product, upgrading to a premium variant, or placing a larger order is more likely to act when there is a tangible financial incentive attached.
-That mechanism is as relevant for a mid-market FMCG brand targeting Irish grocery shoppers as it is for a global retailer running a pan-European campaign.
+That mechanism is as relevant for a mid-market FMCG brand targeting Irish grocery shoppers as it is for a UK multiple running a nationwide campaign.

 What has changed is the expectation of precision.
 Blanket coupon drops, the spray-and-pray approach of legacy print campaigns, are largely dead.
 Today's brand managers expect their coupon promotion to be targeted, traceable, and tied to a specific commercial outcome.
 That shift has made digital coupon campaign strategy a serious discipline rather than an afterthought.